nfsi-canada/OBStools/docs/atacr.rst

 **Tilt**

-Tilt noise arises from OBS stations that are not perfectly leveled, and therefore the horizontal seafloor deformation leaks into the vertical component.
+Tilt noise arises from OBS stations that are not perfectly leveled, and therefore the horizontal seafloor deformation leaks onto the vertical component.
 This effect can be removed by calculating the spectral ratio between horizontal and vertical displacement data.
 In most cases, however, the tilt direction (measured on a compass - as opposed to tilt